June is LGBTQ pride month.

 When you get into the early 2000s, companies like General Motors and Procter & Gamble and beer companies and other direct facing consumer companies realized the you have this dual income, no-kid part of the population to sell to.
 And early on they realized, being forward thinking, they couldn’t sell to this market if they were not walking the walk, and paying attention to them from a workplace perspective.

-Q: How do you screen the companies in the fund?
+Q: How do you screen the companies in the index?

 A: We look at all publicly available data, but a lot of what we do focuses on talking to employees.